Strapp’s Pharmacy (left) opened on August 31, 1900, on the corner of Bannerman St and Water St.

 Fire destroys the Government Building, Water St, 1944.
 Strapp’s Pharmacy pictured right.

-At some point before 1932, a new building was constructed (or renovated) on the site of Strapp’s original pharmacy.
+By at least 1919, a new building was constructed (or renovated) on the site of Strapp’s original pharmacy.
 This new building featured a turret overhanging the entrance – a prominent landmark on Water St to this day.
 Across the street stood the former Government Building, the brick-and-stone structure which housed the Post Office and a telegraph office.
 Tragically, a great fire on August 17, 1944, gutted this grand edifice, and its shell remained on Water St for over twenty years before its final demolition.
 Fortunately, Strapp’s Pharmacy survived the 1944 fire and continued normal operations.

 A prominent man in town, Freeman was deeply involved in community life.
 Notably, he served as chairman of the Harbour Grace Fire Sufferers’ Relief Committee, which raised $61,000 to help those who had homes and possessions.
 He was also treasurer of the Knights of Columbus, president of the Tennis Club, a member of the Harbour Grace Regatta Committee, and a former town councillor.
 The September 7, 1962, edition of the Daily News, a St. John’s newspaper, noted that Freeman, “although 76 years old[,]…is at his desk every day and always has time to chat with friends and visitors.”
 Rex Sinyard apprenticed under Freeman, later opening a pharmacy shop at the bottom of Victoria St. In the 1970s, Dr. Joseph Dunn operated Strapp’s.